intrand/pf2e-lifeblade/print/src/lifeblade.md

 At 3rd level and every 4 levels thereafter, you gain a general feat.
 General feats are listed in Chapter 5.

-## Expert Lifeblade 3rd
+## Lifeblade Expertise 3rd

-Your proficiency ranks for Lifeblade Class DC and Occult spellcasting increases to expert.
+Your proficiency ranks for Lifeblade Class DC and spellcasting increases to expert.

-## Ability Boosts 5th
+## Attribute Boosts 5th

-At 5th level and every 5 levels thereafter, you boost four different ability scores.
-You can use these ability boosts to increase your ability scores above 18.
-Boosting an ability score increases it by 1 if it’s already 18 or above, or by 2 if it starts out below 18.
+At 5th level and every 5 levels thereafter, you boost four different attribute scores.
+You can use these attribute boosts to increase your attribute above 18.
+Boosting an attribute increases it by 1 if it’s already 18 or above, or by 2 if it starts out below 18.

 ## Ancestry Feats 5th

 In addition to the ancestry feat you started with, you gain an ancestry feat at 5th level and every 4 levels thereafter.
 The list of feats is in your ancestry’s entry in Chapter 2.

+## Lifeblade Weapon Expertise 5th

+You've dedicated yourself to learning the intricacies of your weapons.
+Your proficiency ranks for simple weapons, martial weapons, and unarmed attacks increases to expert.

+-

+You gain access to the critical specialization effects of all weapons for which you have expert proficiency.

-## Master Lifeblade 8th
+## Lifeblade Mastery 7th

-Your proficiency ranks for Lifeblade Class DC and Occult spellcasting increases to master.
+Your proficiency ranks for Lifeblade Class DC and spellcasting increases to master.

+## Evasion 7th

+You've learned to move quickly to avoid explosions, dragon's breath, and worse.
+Your proficiency rank for Reflex saves increases to master.
+When you roll a success on a Reflex save, you get a critical success instead.

+## Perception Mastery 7th

+You've developed keen awareness and attention to detail.
+Your proficiency rank for Perception increases to master.

+## Weapon Specialization 7th

+You've learned how to inflict greater injuries with the weapons you know best.
+You deal an additional 2 damage with weapons and unarmed attacks in which you are an expert.
+This damage increases to 3 if you're a master, and 4 if you're legendary.

-## Great Fortitude 9th
+## Fortitude Expertise 9th

 Your physique is incredibly hardy.
 Your proficiency rank for Fortitude saves increases to expert.

-## Resolve 9th

-You’ve steeled your mind with resolve.
-Your proficiency rank for Will saves increases to master.
-When you roll a success at a Will save, you get a critical success instead.

-## Vigilant Senses 11th

-Through your adventures, you’ve developed keen awareness and attention to detail.
-Your proficiency rank for Perception increases to master.

-## Light Armor Expertise 13th
+## Light Armor Expertise 11th

 You’ve learned how to dodge while wearing light or no armor.
 Your proficiency ranks for light armor and unarmored defense increase to expert.

-## Weapon Specialization 13th

-You’ve learned how to inflict greater injuries with the weapons you know best.
-You deal 2 additional damage with weapons and unarmed attacks in which you are an expert.
-This damage increases to 3 damage if you’re a master, and 4 damage if you’re legendary.

 |